Consequences of a Criminal Conviction on Immigration Status

 A Criminal Defense Lawyer can help a non-US Citizen

 Anyone who is not a U.S. Citizen may be deported or declared inadmissible for past criminal conduct.
-If you are not a lawful permanent resident and you are convicted of a removable offense, you likely will be removed and the need for hiring a criminal defense specialist is critical.
+If you are not a lawful permanent resident and you are convicted of a removable offense, you likely will be removed, and the need for hiring a criminal defense specialist is critical.
 For Lawful Permanent Residents, there is some hope even if you are convicted of a removable offense because the law provides for Cancellation of Removal under certain circumstances.
 The lawyers with LEWIS & DICKSTEIN, P.L.L.C. have vast experience in helping those individuals who are not United States Citizens through the criminal defense process and doing whatever is necessary to achieve a resolution that will result in the least possible immigration consequences.

-We Can Help You
+Experienced Criminal Defense Lawyers Who Can Help You

-and one of our attorneys will contact you as soon as possible.
+Call one of the Michigan criminal attorneys at LEWIS & DICKSTEIN, P.L.L.C. today at (248) 263-6800 for a free consultation or fill out a Request for Assistance Form and one of our attorneys will contact you as soon as possible.
 Don’t delay seeking help if you are at the risk of being deported or if you are concerned that your immigration status will be at risk.